 - Encourage all students to find and use other sources of writing instruction.
 The lefthand menu on this website leads to information about Writing Centres and Writing Courses at U of T. The News and Writing Plus pages outline non-credit group instruction.
 Direct students also to relevant handouts in the Advice section (including one on Understanding Essay Topics).

 - Refer students to specialists when needed.
-Help is available at U of T for anxious students (Academic Success Centre), students with possible learning disabilities (e.g. showing a striking discrepancy between oral and written performance: Accessibility Services), students facing challenges in learning English as a second or third or fourth language (one of our FAQ pages sets out the range of resources).
-Present your suggestion as an opportunity to improve and develop, not a punishment.
+Help is available at U of T for anxious students (Academic Success Centre), students with possible learning disabilities (e.g. showing a striking discrepancy between oral and written performance: Accessibility Services), students facing challenges in learning English as a second or third or fourth language (our section for English Language Learners sets out the range of resources).
+Present your suggestion as an opportunity to improve and develop.
 Then follow up by commenting on specific improvements and by asking students about their learning experiences.